2g-XzenG/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am currently a XXX since XXX.
-I received my PhD degree from the Department of Electrical Engineering and Computer Science, Ohio University in 2021.
-My advisor was Prof. Chang Liu.
+I received my PhD degree under the supervision of Prof. Chang Liu from the Department of Electrical Engineering and Computer Science, Ohio University in 2021.
 Before that, I obtained M.S. from Ohio University and B.S from University of Science and Technology Beijing.

+My research interests broadly are artificial intelligence and data mining, including healthcare, nature language processing and education.

 <span style="color:blue">:fire: NEWS :fire:</span>